Siva-Kandasamy/scaffold/README.md

 # scaffold
-This is a project scaffold for python
+This is a project scaffold for python automated testing